-Living in Brampton, you depend on your heating system to get through the winter.
+Living in Brampton, you depend on an efficient heating system to get through the winter.
 At the same time, nobody wants to be an energy hog or spend a fortune on heat.

 There’s got to be a compromise that makes sense, a thermostat setting that keeps your home comfortable without wasting expensive energy.
 Realistically, what’s the ideal temperature for your thermostat in winter?